 Lancaster District will become a low carbon, water sensitive district with a thriving economy, where development is considerate of its natural, historic and cultural assets, through taking a holistic approach to sustainable development, which will protect and preserve the district for generations to come.
-To achieve this, appropriate concern mitigation for the environmental and climatic impacts of development should be embedded within all development proposals from the outset.
+To achieve this, appropriate mitigation for the environmental and climatic impacts of development should be embedded within all development proposals from the outset.

-All development will should take opportunities to integrate the principles of sustainable design and construction into the design of proposals.
+All development will integrate the principles of sustainable design and construction into the design of proposals.